OLIVE: Oblivious Federated Learning on Trusted Execution Environment against the risk of sparsification: Attack on gradient index

-Figure \ref{fig:attack_sparse_ratio} describes the relationships between the sparse ratio and attack performance.
-The number of client labels is fixed at 2.
-This shows the lower the sparse ratio is, the higher the success rate of the attack.
-This is because the index of label-correlated gradients becomes more distinguishable as the gradients become more sparse.
-CIFAR100 (right figure), in particular, demonstrates that the attack is only successful when the sparse ratio is low, and the sparse ratio is an important factor in assessing the attack.
-When sparse ratio is 0.3\%, success rate reaches almost 1.0.
+Figure \ref{fig:attack_sparse_ratio} depicts the relationship between the sparse ratio and attack performance.
+The number of client labels is fixed to two.
+The results indicate that the sparse ratio is inversely related to the success rate of the attack.
+This is because the indices of label-correlated gradients become more distinguishable as the sparsity increases.
+In particular, the case of CIFAR100 demonstrates that the attack is successful only when the sparsity ratio is low.
+For instance, when the sparsity ratio is 0.3\%, the success rate is almost 1.0.
+Thus, sparsity ratio is an important factor in an attack.

-In Figure \ref{fig:attack_per_noise}, we show the attack results on MLP of CIFAR10 for increasing noise scale.
-The horizontal axis indicates noise scale $sigma$ by DP and the left-side start points indicate no noise.
-Compared to the case with no noise, increasing the noise has almost no effect on the attack performance.
-This makes sense from our attack design, where the attacker observes the raw index information of gradients even though the global model satisfies DP, therefore, there is no direct noise on the index information.
-Also, at least for the first round, the index information can be observed with no noise on the global model.
-When we increase the noise multiplier extremely ($sigma$ is over 4), performance starts to downgrade, but such noise multiplier is over-strict in practical privacy degree.
+Figure \ref{fig:attack_cacheline_protection} depicts a comparison of attack performance based only on index information observed at the cacheline granularity (64 B), which can be easily observed against SGX \cite{xu2015controlled} with CIFAR10 and CNN.
+The accuracies are almost identical.
+The \textsc{NN}-based method exhibits slightly higher accuracy, whereas \textsc{Jac} exhibits slightly poorer accuracy.
+Therefore, the attack is still possible despite observations at the granularity of the cacheline, which indicates that the well-known vulnerability of SGX is sufficient to complete an attack.

-Figure \ref{fig:attack_cacheline_protection} shows the result with the index information observed at cacheline granularity (64B) that can be easily observed against SGX.
-We use CIFAR10, CNN and $\alpha=0.1$.
-The accuracy is slightly lower than the case where all indices are observed, but the attack is still possible, which indicates that well-known vulnerability of Intel SGX can be sufficient to complete attack at least.
+Figure \ref{fig:attack_reducing_test_dataset} depicts the evaluation of the size of a dataset required by an attacker to succeed in an attack.
+The default test dataset accessible to the attacker is presented in Table \ref{table:dataset}---we randomly reduce it on this basis while maintaining the same number of samples for each label.
+We evaluate the number of labels in the fixed and random labels using the MNIST and Purchase100 datasets, respectively.
+In MNIST, performance can be preserved even when the amount of data is reduced, which weakens the assumption on dataset size.
+For example, it is surprisingly noted that, even with 100 samples (i.e., 10 samples per label and 1\% of the original evaluation), performance is not affected significantly.
+On Purchase100, the impact is small, but a meaningful attack is possible with some reduction in data size.